- What Is Uber Eats?

 You might never have a problem like this, but it’s an issue that impacted me enough that it’s worth sharing.
 My own cursory research suggests other people have had similar issues like mine, so this isn’t necessarily an isolated incident.

-Uber Eats is my second favorite of the big four delivery apps.
-In my power rankings, I rank DoorDash first, Uber Eats second, Grubhub third, and Postmates last.
+Uber Eats is my second favorite of the big three delivery apps.
+In my power rankings, I rank DoorDash first, Uber Eats second, and Grubhub third.

 The reason Uber Eats comes in second for me is that it’s a busy app in my market and generally pays pretty well.
 However, I’ve found that DoorDash tends to pay better in my market, primarily because they’re usually offering better delivery promos.